Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Implementation Details

 \textbf{Supervised Fine-tuning Stage}: we supervise multi-turn user requests using dialogue-style instruction data that contains both audio-to-text understanding and text-to-audio generation samples (examples are shown in App.~\ref{app:sft_example}).

 The audio-to-text understanding datasets include: \textit{ OWSM v4 (200k subset)}, \textit{Librispeech (train-clean-100), Common Voice Corpus 15, IEMOCAP, MELD, SLUE (SQA, NEL, DAC), VocCeleb1, Fake-or-Real}, \textit{Free Music Archive (FMA) }, \textit{MUSIC-AVQA, MusicCaps, NSynth, AudioCaps, AudioGrounding, AVQA, Clotho-AQA, CochlScene}, \textit{2025 DCASE AudioQA }, and \textit{SoundDescs }, \textit{TUT-acoustic-scenes-2017, and VocalSound}.
-We construct the SFT training set by excluding all test splits from our evaluation benchmarks.
-The overall training split is formed by randomly sampling all valid samples.
+We construct the SFT training set by excluding all test splits from our evaluation benchmarks. \revtext{Test-split exclusion does not prevent the same underlying audio from entering through another parent corpus.
+Using audfprint\footnote{\url{https://github.com/dpwe/audfprint}}, we find that 12.8\% of AudioBench and 3.2\% of AIR-Bench evaluation clips overlap with the SFT pool.
+The current scores, particularly AudioBench, should therefore be interpreted with this caveat.}\revtag{5Apc, R6; AC, \#2} The overall training split is formed by randomly sampling all valid samples.
 The resulting data composition is summarized in Table~\ref{tab:sft_dataset_counts}, showing broad coverage across speech, music, and general sound domains.
 The distribution of three domains is also presented in Figure~\ref{fig:SFT_domain_distribution}.

 To standardize input length, when a source corpus contains clips longer than 30 seconds, we extract a 30-second segment by truncating from a uniformly random start time within the clip.
 In contrast, for multimodal datasets such as AVQA, where audio is tightly aligned with video content, random truncation may break semantic coherence.
 We therefore discard videos longer than 30 seconds and retain only those shorter than 30 seconds long.
 After this filtering, 50 AVQA videos remain; applying our per-corpus random sampling then yields 7 AVQA samples in the final SFT dataset.
 Besides, in our SLUE dataset, we only include the training set in SQA, NEL and DAC splits, since all audios in the TED split are all longer than 30 seconds.